dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

         ES_SMS_INDEX_SWAPPED = True
         ES_USERS_INDEX_SWAPPED = True
         ```
-    4. From the control machine, run update-config and restart commcare services so that the new settings are applied.
+    4. From the control machine, run `update-config` and restart commcare services so that the new settings are applied.
 This will also restart the pillows that were stopped in the previous step.
         ```
         cchq <env> update-config
         cchq <env> service commcare restart
         ```
         After this step, the indexes will be swapped and reads will now happen from the newly created secondary indices.

-    5. Look around in CommcareHQ, test out things dealing with ES like Submit a form and ensure that it comes up in reports.
+    5. Open CommCare HQ to test features that interact with Elasticsearch.
+One example is submitting a form and then ensuring that that form submission appears in relevant reports.
 If you have metrics setup for pillows, verify that the change feed is looking good.

     6. It is recommended to keep the indices in this state for at least 2 working days.
 This will provide a safe window to fall back if needed.